The Fertility Tracker Method

 The Fertility Tracker (hardware/sensor)

 The Fertility Tracker uses a very precise sensor for basal body temperature measurement.
 Uniquely, this sensor waits for the final temperature value to stabilize.
-This is why the Fertility Tracker may take up to 60 seconds to record the temperature.
+This is why the Fertility Tracker may take around 60 seconds to record the temperature.
 Your basal body temperature does not jump, the sensor has to warm up until it reaches its final temperature value.
 When it's warming up, you get a curve that is rising toward the final temperature value.
 Other basal body temperature monitoring devices have very fast measurement speed because they extrapolate the rising curve to “guess” or approximate the final temperature value.

 The Fertility Tracker waits until the final temperature value has stabilized, to get a result that is reliable.
 And if the temperature falls again (for example due to breathing and cold air coming into the mouth during a measurement), the value is not taken until it rises again and stabilizes.
 This method ensures a temperature measurement as precise as possible.